 Unconditional Admission of Transfer Students

-have submitted to the College an application for admission and official transcripts from all duly accredited postsecondary institutions attended and are also required to submit an official high school transcript or GED.
-Applicants who have completed the Baccalaureate Degree will be required to submit only the transcript from the institution granting the degree unless transfer credit is required from an intuition other than the one the Baccalaureate Degree was awarded; these students do not have to submit a high school transcript or GED.
+Students who have submitted to the College an application for admission and official transcripts from all duly accredited postsecondary institutions attended and their official high school transcript or GED shall be admitted as unconditional.
+Applicants who have completed an Associate Degree will be required to submit only the transcript from the institution granting the degree unless transfer credit is required from an intuition other than the one the Associate Degree was awarded; these students do not have to submit a high school transcript or GED.
 Some programs may require all college transcripts be submitted regardless of the degree that was obtained.

 Conditional Admission of Transfer Students

-Transfer students may be conditionally admitted to Bishop State Community College for one semester if their official high school and/or college transcripts are pending receipt.
-No student shall be allowed to enroll for a second semester unless all required admission documents have been received by the College prior to the start of the student’s second semester.
+Students who have applied but not submitted all required documentation to the College shall be admitted as conditional status.
+No student will be allowed to enroll for a second semester unless all required admission documents have been received by the College prior to the start of the student’s second semester.
 Likewise, official Bishop State transcripts will not be released until all required admission documents have been received by the College.

 Students who are conditionally admitted to the College are ineligible to receive federal financial aid benefits.

 Transfer students whose cumulative grade point average at the transfer institution(s) is 2.0 or above on a 4.0 scale will be admitted on CLEAR academic status.